title Slideshow image

 The weir, looking down to OBR.

-The groves in the concrete enable dam-boards to be fitted to block the weir.
+The grooves in the concrete enable dam-boards to be fitted to block the weir.

 The cut through the bank has been used to turn boats around.